 This simple anecdote stuck with me even today.
 I look back on this interaction with so much joy and happiness.
 You do not understand how special a moment is while it is happening.
 Now, being a mother of 2 myself, I know the significance of my interactions.

 It was such a simple tale that the vendor told me.
 Because of him, every time winter comes around, I make homemade soup and make sure to add ginger.
 Knowing how he and his family enjoy this every winter to keep warm and healthy makes me feel inspired to do the same.

 The Significance of The Diverse Chinese Culture

 The diverse Chinese culture is truly a unique matter.
 Having lived in it myself, I know now that there is not a lot like it.
 The respect young ones have for elders, the way religious festivals are observed.
 Rarely have I seen this being followed anywhere in the world.

 We live in a world that thinks of diversity as a bad thing.
 Unfortunately, we are taught to fear everything we do not know.
 This is why countries, especially in the West, are against immigrants.
 They are scared that immigrants will bring their own culture and their land will no longer be theirs.
 To this, I would like to add: learning about other people and their ways of life can only benefit you. one can never know everything.

 There is a very famous quote: “If you are the smartest person in the room, go to another room.”
 This is the mindset we need to have in the world right now.
 Instead of rejecting diversity, embrace it.
 Who knows?
 Maybe you might be able to keep your family warm and healthy in the winter while doing so.

 I hope you liked this article.
 Diversity is a huge deal currently, and I hope this article helped you see just how important it is.
-Check out this article if you want to know more about dumplings and their significance.
-If you want to learn more about the Chinese lifestyle and work culture, check this article about The Toxic Work Culture of China.
+Check out this article to learn more about dumplings and their significance.
+To learn more about the Chinese lifestyle and work culture, check this article about The Toxic Work Culture of China.